openedx/edx-platform/docs/decisions/0019-oep-58-atlas-translations-design.rst

 - `XBlock compiled JavaScript text.js translations`_
 - `XBlock main JavaScript file`_

-This design has it's trade-offs but it's been widely adopted and out of the scope of this proposal.
-Therefore, we'll improve on the existing design to load the ``atlas`` JavaScript translations instead of the bundled ones.
+`OEP-58`_ does not change this structure, it just makes the necessary changes to pull translations from the `openedx-translations repo`_ via ``atlas`` instead of having them live in the XBlock repository itself.

 Decisions
 =========